fys4220/fys4220.github.io/fys4220-jbook/references.md

 :widths: 80 20

 * - **Mealy and Teppero, “Free range VHDL”**<br><br>
 For a basic introduction to VHDL the "Free range VHDL"  by Mealy and Teppero can be a good starting point.
-The book has until recently been available to download for free under "Creative Commons Attribution-ShareAlike Unported License" from http://freerangefactory.org.
-This link seems no longer to be active.
+The book has until recently been available to download for free under "Creative Commons Attribution-ShareAlike Unported License" from a page called freerangefactory.
+This page seems no longer to be active.
 The Latex source can however be found on Github: https://github.com/fabriziotappero/Free-Range-VHDL-book, from where it can be downloaded and compiled to a pdf.
 A compiled version is avaiable {download}`here <./docs/free_range_vhdl.pdf>`.
   - ```{figure} ./images/book_freerange.png
     ---
     scale: 70%